-Attica, land of a thousand digs
+Attica, land of a thousand archaeological sites

 Archaeological digs in the region of Attica have been going on for hundreds of years, until 1837, following the Greek War of Independence from the Turks.
 However, many of the most recent archaeological finds in Athens were uncovered not by a mild-mannered archaeologist with a careful brush, but a steel monster with sharp teeth.
 The metro-rat, or metropontikas, is a mechanical excavator that came across a lot of important pieces of history while grinding rock all over Attica for the new Athens Metro network; so many, in fact, that there is now a small museum in almost every Metro station.

 Thanks to the Greek traveller and geographer Pausanias, who documented most of the secular buildings in the second century AD, many of Attica’s historical antiquities have been saved from the ravishes of time and now fill the numerous museums in the region.
-The first was the National Archeological Museum, founded by prime minister Ioannis Kapodistrias.
+The first was the National Archeological Museum, founded by governor Ioannis Kapodistrias.